 Here’s a brief round-up of Croatia today – the currently political state of affairs in the country, who its leaders are, and its standing on the global stage.

-The country is a parliamentary democracy.
+The country is a parliamentary democracy, with the parliament (sabor) in Croatia’s capital city, Zagreb (of course).
 The last general elections were held in September 2016 (having previously only been held in November 2015 – then resulting in a hung parliament) after a motion of no confidence in June 2016 against then Prime Minister Tihomir Oreskovic, a Croatian-Canadian businessman.
 Once again, no one party won a majority so a coalition was once again formed made up of the Croatian Democratic Union (HDZ) – who have governed Croatia for much of its history since independence – along with The Bridge of Independent Lists (MOST) and some other small minority parties.
 Andrej Plenkovic, leader of HDZ, became Prime Minister on 19th October 2016.

 Presidential elections were last held in December 2014 and January 2015.
-As in the previous set of presidential elections in 2009/10, no one candidate managed to obtain more than 50% of the vote in the first round, so the top two candidates – incumbent Ivo Josipovic (backed by the Social Democratic Party) and Kolinda Grabar-Kitarovic (HDZ) went through to a second round that took place on 11th January 2015.
-Ms Grabar-Kitarovic came away as the winner in a very close election – she received 50.74% of the vote compared to 49.26% for Mr Josipovic.
+As in the previous set of presidential elections in 2009/10, no one candidate managed to obtain more than 50% of the vote in the first round.
+The top two candidates – incumbent Ivo Josipovic (backed by the Social Democratic Party) and Kolinda Grabar-Kitarovic (HDZ) went through to a second round that took place on 11th January 2015.
+Ms Grabar-Kitarovic came away as the winner in a very close election; she received 50.74% of the vote compared to 49.26% for Mr Josipovic.
 Ms Grabar-Kitarovic therefore became the fourth – and first female – President of Croatia.
 You can read more in this BBC News article: Grabar-Kitarovic elected Croatia’s first woman president (12th January 2015).

 We are pleased to say that Croatia is finally part of the European Union!
 Croatian joined the EU on 1st July 2013 after a rather lengthy entry negotiation process – the country officially applied to be part of the EU in 2003.